CumulusNetworks/docs/content/cumulus-netq-42/Installation-Management/Install-NetQ/_index.md

 Deploying the NetQ servers in a cluster arrangement has many benefits even though it's a more complex configuration.
 The primary benefits of having multiple servers that run the software and store the data are reduced potential downtime and increased availability.

 The default clustering implementation has three servers: 1 master and 2 workers.
-However, NetQ supports up to 10 worker nodes in a cluster, and up to 5000 devices in total (switches, servers and hosts).
-When you configure the cluster, {{<link url="Install-NetQ-Agents/#configure-netq-agent" text="configure the NetQ Agents">}} to connect to these three nodes in the cluster first by providing the IP addresses as a comma-separated list.
+However, NetQ supports up to 10 worker nodes in a cluster.<!-- and up to 5000 devices in total (switches, servers and hosts).--> When you configure the cluster, {{<link url="Install-NetQ-Agents/#configure-netq-agent" text="configure the NetQ Agents">}} to connect to these three nodes in the cluster first by providing the IP addresses as a comma-separated list.
 If you later {{<link title="Post Installation Configuration Options#add-more-nodes-to-your-server-cluster" text="add more nodes">}} to the cluster, you do not need to configure these nodes again.

 The Agents connect to the server using gRPC.